-In my freshman seminar at Harvard last semester, I mentioned that the nearest star to the sun, Proxima Centauri, emits mostly infrared radiation and has a planet, Proxima b, in the habitable zone around it.
-As a challenge to the students, I asked: “Suppose there are creatures crawling on the surface of Proxima b?
+In my freshman seminar at Harvard University in spring 2021, I mentioned that the nearest star to the sun, Proxima Centauri, emits mostly infrared radiation and has a planet, Proxima b, in the habitable zone around it.
+As a challenge to the students, I asked: “Suppose there are creatures crawling on the surface of Proxima b.
 What would their infrared-sensitive eyes look like?”
 The brightest student in class responded within seconds with an image of the mantis shrimp, which possesses infrared vision.
-The shrimp’s eyes look like two ping-pong balls connected with cords to its head.
+The shrimp’s eyes look like two Ping Pong balls connected with cords to its head.
 “It looks like an alien,” she whispered.

 The search for extraterrestrial life can follow a similar approach.
 By creating synthetic life in various ways from a soup of chemicals in the lab, we might be able to imagine new environments where life might occur differently than on Earth.
 The situation is similar to composing a recipe book with prescriptions for baking different types of cakes.
-In order to write a rich recipe book, we need to experiment with many types of chemicals.
-And also, as I noted in a paper with Manasvi Lingam, this experimentation may use fluids other than water, which is considered essential for life as we know it
+To write a rich recipe book, we need to experiment with many types of chemicals.
+And, as I noted in a paper with Manasvi Lingam, this experimentation may use fluids other than water, which is considered essential for life as we know it.

 Although the surfaces of planets and asteroids can be explored remotely for biological signatures, extraterrestrial life might be most abundant under the surface.
-Habitable conditions could exist in the oceans that lie under thick icy surfaces, not only within moons like Saturn’s Enceladus or Jupiter’s Europa, but also inside free-floating objects in interstellar space.
+Habitable conditions could exist in the oceans that lie under thick icy surfaces, not only within moons such as Saturn’s Enceladus and Jupiter’s Europa but also inside free-floating objects in interstellar space.
 In other research with Lingam, we showed that the number of life-bearing objects could exceed the number of rocky planets in the habitable zone around stars by many orders of magnitude.

-In the solar system, the closest conditions to Earth were realized on its nearest neighbors, Venus and Mars.
-NASA recently selected two new missions to study Venus, and its Perseverance rover is searching for traces of life on Mars.
-If extraterrestrial life is found, the key follow-up question is whether it is “life as we know it.”
+In the solar system, the closest conditions to Earth’s were realized on its nearest neighbors, Venus and Mars. nasa has selected two new missions to study Venus, and its Perseverance rover is searching for traces of life on Mars.
+If extraterrestrial life is found, the key follow-up question is whether it is life as we know it.
 If not, we will realize that there are multiple chemical pathways to natural life.
-But if we find evidence for Martian or Venusian life that resembles terrestrial life, then this might indicate a special preference for “life as we know it.”
+But if we find evidence for Martian or Venusian life that resembles terrestrial life, then that might indicate a special preference for life as we know it.
 Alternatively, life could have been transported by rocks that traveled between planets through a process called panspermia.
 My student Amir Siraj and I wrote a paper showing that the transfer of life could have been mediated by planet-grazing asteroids.
-We should also keep in mind the very remote possibility that life was seeded in the inner solar system by an “extrasolar gardener,” namely through “directed panspermia”.
+We should also keep in mind the very remote possibility that life was seeded in the inner solar system by an “extrasolar gardener,” namely, through “directed panspermia.”

 My most vivid childhood memory is of dinner conversations in which the adults in the room pretended to know much more than they actually did.
 This was undoubtedly a form of “intellectual makeup” that they wore to improve their appearance.
 And if I asked a question to which these pretenders had no ready answer, they would dismiss it as irrelevant.
 My experience as a senior scientist is no different, especially when asking the question: “Are we the smartest kid on the cosmic block?”

 Science offers the privilege of maintaining our childhood curiosity.
 The advance of scientific knowledge through experimentation cannot be stopped.
-Here’s hoping that we will find a recipe for artificial life that will allow us to imagine something far more intelligent than the natural life we encountered so far.
+Here’s hoping that we will find a recipe for artificial life that will allow us to imagine something far more intelligent than the natural life we have encountered so far.
 This will be a humbling experience.
-But even if we will not discover this supreme intelligence in our laboratories, its by-products may just show up in our sky as mail posted from faraway neighborhoods in the Milky Way.
-And we’ll be searching for that through the telescopes of the recently announced Galileo Project.
+But even if we do not discover this supreme intelligence in our labs, its by-products may just show up in our sky as mail posted from faraway neighborhoods in the Milky Way.
+And we’ll be searching for that through the telescopes of our Galileo Project, launched in 2021.”

 This is an opinion and analysis article; the views expressed by the author or authors are not necessarily those of Scientific American.